mongodb/mongo-python-driver/doc/examples/type_hints.rst

 BSON Decoding Types
 -------------------
-Finally, the :mod:`bson` decoding functions can be used with generic types by providing a custom :class:`~bson.codec_options.CodecOptions`:
+The :mod:`bson` decoding functions can be used with generic types by providing a custom :class:`~bson.codec_options.CodecOptions`:

 .. doctest::